-Debezium uses multiple Kafka topics for storing data.
-The topics must be created by an administrator, or by Kafka itself by enabling auto-creation for topics using the
+Debezium stores data in multiple Kafka topics.
+The topics must either be created in advance by an administrator, or you can configure Kafka Connect to configure topics automatically.

 The following list describes limitations and recommendations to consider when creating topics:

-- Replication factor of at least 3 in production.
+- Replication factor of at least three in production environments.

 - Single partition.

 When you enable Kafka log compaction so that only the last change event for a given record is saved, set the following topic properties in Apache Kafka: